 Phil (44): We were young.
 The law was as simple as this… the… the law could do its worst if it wanted to.
 Now in reality, I get caught stealing the car now, I’ll get me arse kicked.

 This aligns with the discussed control theory (Gottfredson and Hirschi, 1990; Hirschi and Gottfredson, 2017) and how attachment to individuals with pro-offending thought processes can influence disaffection to society and its laws.
 From this, the key to deterrence would appear to involve a conveyance of the seriousness of a court sentence and the need to resist offending groups that might normalise offending.
-This is likely to particularly apply for vehicle crime offences since the average age of onset of theft from a motor vehicle is between 12 and 14 years (NAO, 2007) and three quarters of those convicted of either theft of or from a vehicle will have received a conviction for another crime type (NAO, 2007).
+This is particularly likely to apply for vehicle crime offences since the average age of onset of theft from a motor vehicle is between 12 and 14 years (NAO, 2007) and three quarters of those convicted of either theft of or from a vehicle will have received a conviction for another crime type (NAO, 2007).
 These offender extracts do not include any reference to Probation and the services provided so it is not possible to gage any influence they had on these self-realisations regarding age and outlook on offending.
 A clear point to recognise though is that with increased age, service users seemed to suggest that there were fewer justifiable excuses to commit offences.

 Growing out of it (Farrall, 2016)